Imhotep: Historicity

+Imhotep held the ambiguous title bity sensen or bity senwy, unique in ancient Egyptian history.
+This literally translates as "the King of Lower Egypt, the two brothers", and could be interpreted to mean that Imhotep might be twin brother of Pharaoh, which would explain his high position; with no known individuals with similar titles, however, interpretation remains highly speculative.
+If not a blood relative, he might have been the King's confidant or childhood friend.

 Architecture and engineering

 Imhotep was one of the chief officials of the Pharaoh Djoser.
 Concurring with much later legends, Egyptologists credit him with the design and construction of the Pyramid of Djoser, a step pyramid at Saqqara built during the 3rd Dynasty.
 He may also have been responsible for the first known use of stone columns to support a building.
 Despite these later attestations, the pharaonic Egyptians themselves never credited Imhotep as the designer of the stepped pyramid, nor with the invention of stone architecture.

 Deification

 God of medicine

 Two thousand years after his death, Imhotep's status had risen to that of a god of medicine and healing.
 Eventually, Imhotep was equated with Thoth, the god of architecture, mathematics, and medicine, and patron of scribes: Imhotep's cult was merged with that of his own former tutelary god.

 He was revered in the region of Thebes as the "brother" of Amenhotep, son of Hapu – another deified architect – in the temples dedicated to Thoth.
 Because of his association with health, the Greeks equated Imhotep with Asklepios, their own god of health who also was a deified mortal.

-According to myth, Imhotep's mother was a mortal named Kheredu-ankh, she too being eventually revered as a demi-goddess as the daughter of Banebdjedet.
+According to myth, Imhotep's mother was a mortal named Khereduankh, she too being eventually revered as a demi-goddess as the daughter of Banebdjedet.
 Alternatively, since Imhotep was known as the "Son of Ptah", his mother was sometimes claimed to be Sekhmet, the patron of Upper Egypt whose consort was Ptah.